zCastleM/turbo-start-sanity/README.md

 #### 3. Extending the Sanity schema

-The schema for the `Blog` document type is defined in the `studio/schemaTypes/documents/blog.ts` file.
+The schemas for all document types are defined in the `studio/schemaTypes/documents` directory.
 You can [add more document types](https://www.sanity.io/docs/schema-types) to the schema to suit your needs.

 ### Deploying your application and inviting editors